 In India, they would take away my passport for criticizing the system, says the Indian director Apoorva Satish

-Kanya is a graduation film of director Apoorva Satish.
+Kanya is the graduation film of director Apoorva Satish.

 Director Apoorva Satish originally wanted to study film in Los Angeles but she accidentally discovered FAMU.
 What was moving from India to Prague like for her?
 What would she change about the Indian caste system?
 Why does the beginning of menstruation mean the end of freedom for women?
 And how was her film Kanya, which was shortlisted for the student Oscars, made?